celiabbanks/biasbusters/instructions.md

 3. The application requires a high computing environment typical for running natural language processing routines.
 Suggested minimum hardware requirements are 64GB RAM, 1 CPU, 1 GPU, 1TB storage.

 4. A postgresql database is required for the mitigation response portion of the application.

+<b><i>Copyright information: JenAI's proprietary source has limited access extending for MADS Capstone purposes.
+No permissions are granted for code use  otherwise.</b></i>